grannycart/dopecentury/possible-future-entries.md

     * "Safest way to fly my ass!"
     * as an experiement in discipline, type all entries on the flip phone with T9
 * A world where _everyone_ lives in their own microstate
+* Somehow do a version of the natural appeal of mechanical things (mice on wheels)